برجاء الإنتظار ...

 The other ingredients are:

-Disodium hydrogen phosphate, potassium dihydrogen phosphate, trometamol, saccharose, essential amino acids including L-phenylalanine, and water for injections.
+Disodium hydrogen phosphate, potassium dihydrogen phosphate, trometamol, saccharose, essential amino acids including L-phenylalanine, sodium hydroxide and/or acetic acid and/or hydrochloric acid (for pH adjustment), and water for injections.

-Hexaxim is provided as a suspension for injection in pre-filled syringe (0.5 ml).
-Hexaxim is available in pack containing 1 or 10 pre-filled syringes with 2 separate needles.
+What Hexaxim looks like and contents of the pack Hexaxim is provided as a suspension for injection in pre-filled syringe (0.5 ml).
+Hexaxim is available in pack containing 1, 10 pre-filled syringes with 2 separate needles.
+Not all pack sizes may be marketed.
 After shaking, the normal appearance of the vaccine is a whitish cloudy suspension.

 Marketing Authorisation Holder: